moondance-labs/tanssi-docs/builders/interact/ethereum-api/dev-env/hardhat.md

 ## Interacting with the Contract {: #interacting-with-the-contract }

-To interact with your newly deployed contract on your Tanssi Appchain, you can launch the Hardhat `console` by running:
+To interact with your newly deployed contract on your Tanssi appchain, you can launch the Hardhat `console` by running:

 ```sh
 npx hardhat console --network dancebox